Offshore Energy and Jobs Act: House

 The Offshore Energy and Jobs Act was introduced into the House on June 4, 2013 by Rep. Doc Hastings (R-WA).
 The bill was referred to the United States House Committee on Natural Resources and the United States House Natural Resources Subcommittee on Energy and Mineral Resources on June 4, 2013.
 The subcommittee held hearings on June 6 and 11, before discharging the bill back to the full committee on June 12, 2013.
 On June 12, the House Committee on Natural Resources marked-up the bill and ordered it reported in amended form by a vote of 23–18.
 On June 24, 2013, the bill was reported alongside House Report 113-125.
 On June 28, 2013, the House voted 235–186 in Roll Call Vote 304 to pass the Offshore Energy and Jobs Act.
 Sixteen Democrats voted in favor of the bill.

 Presidential reaction

 In a statement released on June 25, 2013, President of the United States Barack Obama issued a statement threatening to veto the Offshore Energy and Jobs Act if changes weren't made.
 In his statement, the President criticized the bill for setting "unworkable deadlines," for reducing the net return to taxpayers of money from the leasing of public land, and for the details of the reorganization of the former Minerals Management Service.
 Three days later, the House passed the bill over the President's objections.

+United States Senate

+On July 8, 2013, the Bill was sent and received by "the Senate and Read twice and referred to the Committee on Energy and Natural Resources", after which it was never again considered.